GLOBAL MARKETS-Stocks eye steepest slide since 2020 as central bankers roil markets

 "Despite today's apparent semblance of calm in the markets, investors will need to transition from a soft to a hard landing strategy meaning they will either have to turn to defensive or de-risk completely," Stephen Innes, managing partner at SPI Asset Management, said.

 Growth fears took oil on a brief trip lower before prices steadied.
-Brent crude futures LCOc1 were last at $120.53 a barrel.
-Gold XAU=trimmed early gains to be down 0.3% at $1,848 an ounce and bitcoin BTC=BTSPclimbed 3.3% to $21,051.
+Brent crude futures LCOc1 were last at $120.40 a barrel.
+Gold XAU= extended intraday losses to trade down 0.6% at $1,848 an ounce while bitcoin BTC=BTSP climbed 2.8% to $20,943.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh